 - Don’t skimp on material.
 Cutting down on the material will only set you up for future concrete issues and expensive repairs.
 Invest in a top quality material so you could enjoy your stamped concrete surfaces longer.

 A stamped concrete project is not something you can just do on a whim.
 It requires careful planning and preparation.
 If you are using an overlay, the old slab must first be inspected and evaluated by a pro to make sure that it is eligible for resurfacing.
 Take your time in choosing a pattern and color.
 There is a wide range to choose from and you wouldn’t want to regret what you first chose once it has already been stamped on the concrete.
-Instead of doing a DIY, hire a pro who is licensed, experienced, and reliable to ensure successful results.
+Instead of doing a DIY, hire a licensed, experienced, and reliable stamped patio pro to ensure successful results. check out this next blog about epoxy garage floor preparations to see more of our flooring options!